 All indexes mentioned are unmanaged indexes which cannot be invested into directly.
 Unmanaged index returns do not reflect fees, expenses, or sales charges.
 Index performance is not indicative of the performance of any investment.
 Past performance is no guarantee of future results.

-No investment strategy assures success or protects against loss.
+Likewise, it is important to remember that no investment strategy assures success or protects against loss.
 Asset allocation does not ensure a profit or protect against loss.
 There is no guarantee that a diversified portfolio will enhance overall returns or outperform a non-diversified portfolio.
 Diversification does not protect against market risk.
-Rebalancing a portfolio may cause you to incur tax liabilities and/or transaction costs and does not assure a profit or protect against a loss.
 All investing involves risk which you should be prepared to bear.